glenkusuma/script/classroom-submission-scraper/README.md

 - Profile image
 - Submission time
 - Grade
-- File Attachments
+- File Attachments (Grouped by format)

-The data will be displayed in the console and formatted as a CSV string.
+The data will be displayed in the console and formatted as a CSV string with ";" as column delimiter and "||" as file attachments delimiter.

 ## Saving Data